garykl/task2dot/README.md

 messy network graphics.

-For clarity, I will not show the dot command and the output redirection into a file in any the following code snipptes.
-Note that those have to be added for obtaining useful commands.
+For clarity, I will not show the dot command and the output redirection into a file in any the following code snippets.
+Note that those have to be added for obtaining useful visualizations.

 When exporting data from `taskwarrior` one has to explicitely state that one only wants to export pending tasks: